laurentperrinet/laurentperrinet.github.io/content/publication/franciosini-20-cosyne/index.md

 ---
+title: Modelling Complex-cells and topological structure in the visual cortex of mammals using Sparse Predictive Coding
+authors:
+- Angelo Franciosini
+- Victor Boutin
+- Laurent U Perrinet
+date: '2020-09-27'
+publishDate: '2024-08-06T07:35:48.577882Z'
+publication_types:
+- paper-conference
+publication: '*Computational and Systems Neuroscience (Cosyne) 2020*'
-abstract: 'Cells in the primary visual cortex of mammals (V1) have historically been divided into two classes: simple and complex.
-Simple cells exhibit a rectified linear response to oriented visual stimuli while complex cells show various degrees of invariance with respect to the stimulus'' phase (position).
+abstract: "Cells in the primary visual cortex of mammals (V1) have historically been divided into two classes: simple and complex.
+Simple cells exhibit a rectified linear response to oriented visual stimuli while complex cells show various degrees of invariance with respect to the stimulus' phase (position).
 The existence of these two populations can be explained by hierarchical models where simple cells feed information into complex cells through a non-linear spatial pooling [1].
 Nevertheless, how the brain develops this structure remains an open question.
 One of the most